-The Board meeting a minimum of six times a year.
+The Board meet a minimum of six times a year.
+Each iteration of the Board serves a 2-year term before elections are once again held.

-The RANZCOG Board of Office Bearers and Elected Directors are elected from members of Council, in accordance with the processes set out in the Regulations.
-The Diplomate Board Director is the Diplomate appointed to Council, and the Independent Board Director is appointed by the Board.
+The RANZCOG Board of Office Bearers and Directors are elected by members of Council, in accordance with the processes set out in the Regulations.
+The Diplomate Board Director is the Chair of the Diplomates Committee.
+The Independent Board Director is appointed by the Board.

 Three Board Directors